intermine/im-docs/docs/embedding/apps-c/publication-search.md

 **`name`**

-How do we call our app for [CommonJS](http://addyosmani.com/writing-modular-js/) `require` call.
+How do we call our app for [CommonJS](http://addyosmani.com/writing-modular-js/) `require` call?

 **`main`**

 Contains a path \(an index\) that will be called when we actually call the `require` function.

-We have specified that our app index lives in `src/app.coffee` so let's create this file:
+We have specified that our app index lives in `src/app.coffee`, so let's create this file:

 ```coffeescript
 render  = require './modules/render'